 Voluntary, Community, Faith and Social Enterprise Sector Alliance

-The Alliance meets twice a month to share information and best practice, to discuss challenges and how to solve them, to give feedback and updates on projects happening in the five localities and to work together on coordinating our vision and strategies so we work together more effectively as a partnership.
-Organisations working on projects that align with the aims of the Alliance are regularly invited to share information, which results in collaborative working and greater understanding of how to work together.
+The VCFSE Alliance meets on a monthly to share information, to discuss challenges and how to solve them, to give feedback and updates on projects happening in the five localities and to coordinate our vision and strategies so we work together more effectively as a partnership.

 The VCFSE Alliance is co-chaired by Tracy Hopkins (Fylde Coast Place-based Partnership VCFSE lead and Blackpool Health and Wellbeing Board representative) and Angela Allen (Blackburn with Darwen Health and Wellbeing Board representative).
 As chairs of the group, Tracy and Angela are valued representatives in Lancashire and South Cumbria Health and Care Partnership boards and committees.

 This page provides a summary of the collaborative working taking place to build this important partnership.
 For further information please contact your local VCFSE lead here